grommet/grommet/src/js/components/TextInput/README.md

 **placeholder**

-Placeholder text to use when the input is empty.
+Placeholder text to use when no value is provided.

 ```
 string